 Our team is here to help you select the best path for supporting RISD.

-About the Office of Institutional Engagement
+About the Division of Institutional Engagement

-Founded in 1957, the Office of Institutional Engagement at RISD includes a development team of frontline fundraisers, a campaign planning and strategy team responsible for implementing programming and communications, an alumni relations team that engages alumni and families, and an advancement operations team responsible for data integrity and technology.
+Founded in 1957, the Division of Institutional Engagement at RISD includes a development team of frontline fundraisers, a campaign planning and strategy team responsible for implementing programming and communications, an alumni relations team that engages alumni and families, and an advancement operations team responsible for data integrity and technology.

 Our vision is to ensure that any person or organization who engages with RISD becomes an advocate and donor.